Three (2002 film): Memories

 A man goes to a psychiatrist to try to remember what happened the day his wife disappeared from his life.
 Meanwhile, his wife wakes up and finds herself lying on a deserted road, having no idea how she got there in the first place.
 Slowly, she recollects the memories of her previous life and takes a lead towards her and her husband's residence, a flat located in an empty housing estate called "New Town".
-Strange things befall on the couple: the husband experiences nightmares of his ghastly wife mutilating herself, while the wife feels as if others do not acknowledge her existence.
+Strange things befall the couple: the husband experiences nightmares of his ghastly wife mutilating herself, while the wife feels as if others do not acknowledge her existence.
 When she finally arrives at her residence, she discovers the full truth.

 The man had murdered his wife after an argument and cut her into pieces.
 Her remains are then stored in a black bag seen at certain points in the movie.
 The man experiences trauma after the incident, while the reason why others ignore the wife is because no one can see her.
 The man is then seen driving away from New Town with his wife's remains.